Sanchayan1996/Suicide-Rate-Statistical-Analysis-SAS/README.md

 ANOVA identified statistically significant differences in suicide rates across age categories (**p < 0.0001**).

-Age accounted for approximately **28% of the observed variation** in suicide rates within the analysed data.
+The ANOVA model explained approximately 28.15% of the variation in suicide rates, indicating meaningful differences across the analysed age categories.

 Tukey-adjusted post-hoc comparisons were subsequently used to investigate differences between individual age groups.